micharu123/600.243.13-Hardware-Hacking/README.md

 Schedule: Dates: Jan 5-23, 2015 MWTh 2:30-5:45PM
 Instructors: Michael Rushanan and Paul Martin

 Our favorite electronic devices, such as gaming consoles and smartphones, have a common root _—_ hardware.
 These deceptively simple interconnections of electronic components perform arithmetic and logic operations that enable our devices to interact with us and extend methods for security, communication, and marketing.
-In this course, we survey current events, articles, and academic papers that furnish a practical, and relevant, understanding of hardware hacking (e.g., open-source hardware).
+In this course we survey current events, articles, and academic papers that furnish a practical, and relevant, understanding of hardware hacking (e.g., open-source hardware).
 We proivde hands-on demonstrations that explore design and prototyping, system repair and modification, and hardware emulation.

 Outline of Daily Activities:
 - Assigned Reading and Recent Events [before class]